industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 [open issues](https://github.com/industrial-optimization-group/DESDEO/issues)
 found on DESDEO's GitHub repository.

-For further support, feel free to join the MCDM Community's Discord server.
+For further support, feel free to join our Discord server.
-It has dedicated channels for DESDEO as well.
 There, you may ask for further assistance and discuss DESDEO and its development in general.

-To join the Discord server, [click here!](https://discord.gg/TgSnUmzv5M)
+To join the Discord server, [click here!](https://discord.gg/uGCEgQTJyY)

 Happy coding!